[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: Saturday Night, Eternal Sunshine of the Spotless Mind, Companion

-After the rush to catch all the epic, awards-season contending films in January, watching Saturday Night at the start of February felt like I was taking a welcome breather!
+After the rush to catch all the epic, awards-season-contending films in January, watching Saturday Night at the start of February felt like I was taking a welcome breather!
 The film was never going to blow up a storm, but I had such a good time watching it, laughing at all the behind-the-scenes antics and settling into the cosiness of the era.

-Next up, I saw Eternal Sunshine of the Spotless Mind on a big screen for the first time, as it was back in cinemas for its anniversary.
-I'd only seen the film a few months previously, as research material when I was writing Lacuna, but I was still happy to watch it again.
+Next up, I saw Eternal Sunshine of the Spotless Mind on a big screen for the first time, as it was back in cinemas for its 20th anniversary.
+I'd seen the film a few months previously, as research material when I was writing Lacuna, but I was still happy to watch it again.
 Eternal Sunshine still holds up after twenty years and, in my opinion, contains one of the strongest screenplays ever written.

 It was going to be hard for any film to follow Eternal Sunshine, and unfortunately my next cinema trip was to see Companion.
-It wasn't a bad film by any means, and I liked all of the cast, but I just felt as though the plot struggled to find enough of a genre balance between black comedy, Sci-Fi action, and Black-Mirror-esque dystopia, whilst also trying to hold to an underlying message about the objectification of women.
+It wasn't a bad film by any means, and I liked all of the cast, but I just felt as though the plot struggled to find enough of a genre balance between dark comedy, Sci-Fi action, and Black-Mirror-esque dystopia, whilst also trying to hold to an underlying message about the objectification of women.

 MARCH 2025